ishbosh/ruby-linked-list/README.md

 I realize there are likely more simplifications I could make, and I could have opted to use recursion for some methods, but I found my solution to be satisfactory for me.

+I opted to keep the comments for each method in the linked list class to show that all requirements for the project assignment (listed below) were completed.

 - ASSIGNMENT: